lutfulawalrafi/saucedemo_With_Playwright/CART_TEST_FLOW.md

 ## 📦 The Mystery Line: Object Destructuring

-The most confusing line for beginners is often this one:
+The most confusing line is often this one:

 ```javascript
 const { dashboardPage, cartPage } = authenticatedPage;